 Filters are made from differing materials, with disposable fiberglass filters being the most common.
 Polyester and pleated filters catch more dust but may limit your system’s airflow.
 Then there are HEPA (high efficiency particulate air) filters.

 While you may tempted to use a HEPA filter, know that's like adding a MERV 16 filter in your comfort system.
 It’s very unlikely your system was made to handle that kind of resistance.
-If you’re concerned about indoor air quality in East Syracuse, think about adding a HEPA-grade air filtration system.
+If you’re concerned about indoor air quality.
 This product works alongside your comfort system.